ansys/pystk/doc/source/api/ansys/stk/core/graphics/SurfaceMeshPrimitiveFactory.rst

 SurfaceMeshPrimitiveFactory
 ===========================

-.. py:class:: SurfaceMeshPrimitiveFactory
+.. py:class:: ansys.stk.core.graphics.SurfaceMeshPrimitiveFactory

-   Bases: py:obj:`~ISurfaceMeshPrimitiveFactory`
+   Bases: py:obj:`~ansys.stk.core.graphics.ISurfaceMeshPrimitiveFactory`

    A triangle mesh primitive for meshes on the surface that need to conform to terrain.

-.. py:currentmodule:: ansys.stk.core.graphics
+.. py:currentmodule:: SurfaceMeshPrimitiveFactory

 Overview
 --------